lucasnoman/microservices-node/readme.md

 `npx drizzle-kit migrate`: **executa** as migrations

 **Contracts** are points of truth between all services of what data are trafficking between microservices.

+**RabbitMQ:** is a distributed message broker system.
+It uses Publish/Subscriber pattern, where an app publishes a message into RabbitMQ, which stores it, than any application who should be able to read this messages is registered as Subscriber and fetch all the messages on the queue.